Altria (MO)

 Competitors in the tobacco and nicotine industry include Phillip Morris (NYSE:PM), British American Tobacco (LSE:BAT), and Imperial Brands (LSE:IMB).

-With $20.99 billion in revenue over the past 12 months, Altria is one of the most widely recognized consumer staples companies.
+With $20.17 billion in revenue over the past 12 months, Altria is one of the most widely recognized consumer staples companies.
 Its influence over consumers gives it negotiating leverage with distributors, enabling it to pick and choose where it sells its products (a luxury many don’t have).
-However, its scale is a double-edged sword because there are only a finite number of major retail partners, placing a ceiling on its growth.
-For Altria to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when your existing brands have penetrated most of the market.
+To accelerate sales, Altria likely needs to optimize its pricing or lean into new products and international expansion.

-As you can see below, Altria struggled to increase demand as its $20.99 billion of sales for the trailing 12 months was close to its revenue three years ago.
-This shows demand was soft, a tough starting point for our analysis.
+As you can see below, Altria struggled to increase demand as its $20.17 billion of sales for the trailing 12 months was close to its revenue three years ago.
+This shows demand was soft, a rough starting point for our analysis.

 Altria Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to decline by 3.5% over the next 12 months, a deceleration versus the last three years.
-This projection is underwhelming and indicates its products will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
+While this projection suggests its newer products will spur better top-line performance, it is still below average for the sector.
 At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

-Altria’s gross profit margin came in at 75.9% this quarter, up 6.3 percentage points year on year but still missing analysts’ estimates by 6.2%.
-Altria’s full-year margin has also been trending up over the past 12 months, increasing by 2.4 percentage points.
-If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).
+Altria’s gross profit margin came in at 72.6% this quarter, up 1.3 percentage points year on year.
+Altria’s full-year margin has also been trending up over the past 12 months, increasing by 2.3 percentage points.
+If this move continues, it could suggest better unit economics due to some combination of stable to improving pricing power and input costs (such as raw materials).

 7. Operating Margin

-Altria has been a well-oiled machine over the last two years.
-It demonstrated elite profitability for a consumer staples business, boasting an average operating margin of 52.6%.
+Altria’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 55.2% over the last two years.
+This profitability was elite for a consumer staples business thanks to its efficient cost structure and economies of scale.
 This result isn’t surprising as its high gross margin gives it a favorable starting point.

 Altria Trailing 12-Month Operating Margin (GAAP)